awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/eb-cli-codecommit.md

    Default set to use local sources
    ```

-## Using an Existing AWS CodeCommit Repository<a name="eb-cli-codecommit-existing"></a>
+## Using an Existing CodeCommit Repository<a name="eb-cli-codecommit-existing"></a>

-If you already have an AWS CodeCommit repository and want to use it with Elastic Beanstalk, run eb init at the root of your local Git repository\.
+If you already have an CodeCommit repository and want to use it with Elastic Beanstalk, run eb init at the root of your local Git repository\.

-**To use an existing AWS CodeCommit repository with the EB CLI**
+**To use an existing CodeCommit repository with the EB CLI**

-1. Clone your AWS CodeCommit repository\.
+1. Clone your CodeCommit repository\.

    ```
    ~$ git clone ssh://git-codecommit.us-east-2.amazonaws.com/v1/repos/my-app